 - Take one night off a week for a social and mental break.

-Remember nothing is set in stone, and try to follow your timetable as closely as you can.
+Remember nothing is set in stone, but do try to follow your timetable as closely as you can.
 Reassess if it’s not working for you, and draw up a new schedule.

 Do a different set-up for during school terms and holidays when your schedule changes for a period of time.